luisfontes19/vscode-swissknife/README.md

 Available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=luisfontes19.vscode-swissknife)

-You can find here features to do different types of convertions to your text, or even generating content.
+You can find here features to do different types of conversions to your text, or even generating content.

 If there's a feature that you want and the extension doesn't have, you can just write an easy script to extend it :).